Stellar-Weave/stellarweave-backend/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in StellarWeave Client, we strongly encourage you to report it privately to help protect users.
+If you discover a security vulnerability in StellarWeave, we strongly encourage you to report it privately to help protect users.

 ### 🔒 How to Report